narramadan/gotchas/Getting_started_with_AWS_Amplify.md

 * When prompted for code generation, choose `Yes` and accept defaults for subsequent prompts
 * This should display the GraphQL endpoint when all the resources are created/updated in the cloud
 * As part of the API creation in cloud, you can observe there are bunch of folders & files created under `amplify\backend\api` and `src\graphql`
+* Schema is for a Blog application where we can create blogs and manage posts and comments under them.
+* As we can see, type `Blog` has reference to type `Post` and type has the same vice-versa.
+And this applies the same to type `Post` and `Comment`.
 * Go to AWS Console > Appsync and see the API is created with suffix `-dev` appened to it.
 * Click on the API name to through Schema, datasource that is created based upon schema
 * DynamoDB Table created under this API will include the API Id in the table name.
 This will ensure that different tables are created for different Amplify environments